All Iowa Reads

 Libraries, book clubs, schools and other local organizations are encouraged to sponsor discussions of the titles.
 See the information below for current and past selections as well as materials including book reviews, discussion questions, author bios, and publicity materials to help libraries and groups prepare successful discussions.

-2024 All Iowa Reads Selections
+2025 All Iowa Reads Selections & Program Resources

 Adult Program Selection: